mehmetartun/CSEN268-F24/README.md

 # Santa Clara University - CSEN268 Fall 2024

-## Lecture 12 - Dialogsheets and BottomSheet
+## Lecture 13 - Accessing Contacts on the Phone

-We will be implementing interactions like DialogSheet or BottomSheet.
+We start with the `GenericPage` as home page.

 ### Setting up your environment before the lecture